melhosseiny/aurora/README.md

 - Use real small caps for abbreviations `abbr`
 - Set a comfortable reading measure (`38em`) for paragraphs `p` and blockquotes `blockquote`
 - Turn on automatic hyphenation for `p`
-- Indent and italicize text in `blockquote` and hang punctuation using a class `.quoted`
+- Indent and italicize text in `blockquote` and hang punctuation using `.quoted` class
 - Indent list items `li` by multiples of the line height
 - Use CSS counters in numbered lists `ol` to allow hanging numbers in the margin
 - Remove underline from links except when they're hovered or active and skip descenders